List of Regular Show characters: Stress Monster

 The stress monster (vocal effects by David Kaye) is a five-headed monster who appears in "Skips Stress".
 It is formed after Skips rings an ancient stress bell to remove his, along with Benson, Pops, Mordecai, and Rigby's stress, with each head resembling the five.
 They prove to be no match for the monster until Skips points out that they must cut off all of its heads to kill it.
 They succeed in cutting off all but one head, which Skips kills with a sharp flagpole.

 Party Pete

-Peter "Party Pete" Hermanverfal (voiced by Jeff Bennett) is the antagonist of the episode "Party Pete" and a dueter-protagonist in "Party Re-Pete", who talks with a Russian or German accent.
+Peter "Party Pete" Hermanverfal (voiced by Jeff Bennett) is the antagonist of the episode "Party Pete" and a dueter-protagonist in "Party Re-Pete", who talks with a German accent.
 He is invited by Mordecai and Rigby to spice up their party.
 After learning Benson was returning to the park, Mordecai and Rigby tried to stop Party Pete, who was hopped up on Radi-Cola.
 Eventually, Mordecai and Rigby stuff him with so much cola that he explodes to death just before Benson arrives.
 It is revealed that Pete was one of the many people to be captured by Party Planners and be cloned for parties, meaning that the Party Pete that died was only a clone.
 The Party Pete Clone made an appearance as one of the resurrected villains in "Exit 9B".